 Geography Knowledge Organiser 8.1: Tectonics 7.
-Predicting and monitoring volcanoes There are four main methods which scientists use to monitor and predict composite volcanic eruptions.
-Key words: monitoring: Using scientific equipment to record changes in an area such Method What it does Why use it? as a volcano [0 o 0] Tiltmeter A tiltmeter measures changes in the shape or angle of the land.
-Volcanoes often bulge before they erupt, due to a build up of magma. prediction: Using data to say when or where something is likely to -\\\ Seismometer A seismometer measures vibrations in the earth's crust.
+Predic There are eting and monitoring e four main methods Key words: monitoring: Using scientific equipment to record changes in an area such Method What it does Why use it? as a volcano prediction: Using data to say when or where something is likely to Tiltmeter A tiltmeter measures changes in the shape or angle of the land.
+Volcanoes often bulge before they erupt, due to a build up of magma. -₩₩₩ Seismometer A seismometer measures vibrations in the earth's crust.
 Volcanic eruptions are often triggered by earthquakes.
-Small earthquakes often precede large ones. happen $\bigcirc$ Monitoring gas Sensors measure the amount of sulphur in gases released by the volcano.
+Small earthquakes often precede large ones. happen \bigcirc Monitoring gas Sensors measure the amount of sulphur in gases released by the volcano.
 Volcanoes release a lot of sulphur when they erupt.
 Monitoring temperature Sensors measure the temperature around the volcano.
 Hot magma builds up close to the surface of a volcano when it is close to an eruption.